polymorphl/go-kv/README.md

 ### String Operations
 - `SET` - Set a key-value pair with optional expiration
 - `GET` - Retrieve a value by key
+- `INCR` - Increment the value of a key by 1

 ### List Operations
 - `LPUSH` - Push elements to the left of a list